On-Screen Keyboard Template 6.3

 • Speed with that On-Screen Keyboard can be

-incorporated into you application
+incorporated into your application

 • Option to globally enable/disable this feature at run-rime